natuyen/work_tools/garoon_create_data/mail/create_confirmation_request/README.md

 ## Overview
 - It is used to create huge data mail with confirmation request and confirmation response
-- It dump data in tables
+- It will dump data in tables
     - tab_grn_mail_message_pxx
     - tab_grn_mail_confirmationrequest
     - tab_grn_mail_confirmationresponse